 DCN: Thank you, Dr. Soumya Hegde, for this discussion on skin care, massage, contractures, bedsores, etc.

-We will continue discussing special care topics in Part 4, and look at constipation, use of catheters, hygiene, dental care, reducing restlessness, and improving the person’s quality of life.
+We will continue discussing special care topics in Part 4, where we will look at constipation, use of catheters, hygiene, dental care, reducing restlessness, and improving the person’s quality of life.

 Note: In this interview series, Dr. Hegde shares information and her suggestions on several topics of late-stage dementia care, for the general convenience of family caregivers.
 Each family’s care situation is different, and readers will need to see what is helpful for them, and also look at information from other sources.
 For medical advice for your situation, consult your doctor.